dtompkins/teacheval/readme.md

 and

-2) The python scripts to take that raw data, along with some template files to automatically generate the pretty pages located at: https://cs.uwaterloo.ca/~dtompkin/teaching/
+2) The python scripts to take that raw data, along with some template files, and automatically generate the pretty pages located at: https://cs.uwaterloo.ca/~dtompkin/teaching/

+A brief description of how to use the data:

+For each section, there is a data/section-id.csv file.
+It contains:

+* the course-id:
+  * the templates/course-id.csv file stores additional course information
+* the template-id:
+  * the templates/template-id.csv has all of the question information
+  * the templates/template-id.html has all of the layout information
+* additional information (e.g., term, section number) to display

+There is also (likely) a data/section-id-responses.csv file:
+* The first row (header) has the question id for each column:
+  * mc: multiple choice
+  * txt: text response
+  * smc: summarized multiple choice (see note below)
+* Each subsequent row has a single student's response

+There may also be a data/section-id-comments.txt file containing my personal comments on the section.

+SMC (Summarized Multiple Choice):
+* The first row has the number of possible choices per question
+* Each subsequent row corresponds to the number of students that selected the corresponding choice.